warrenshea/warrenshea.github.io/notes/book.managing-humans.md

 ## 20\.
 How to Start

-* Beginning is a 3-phase commit: you’re fretting about starting, you’re preparing to being, or you’ve begun
+* Beginning is a 3-phase commit: you’re fretting about starting, you’re preparing to begin, or you’ve begun
 * Procrastination/Lazy is your brain trying to help you begin
 * Stress is a creativity buzz-kill: Stress=reaction \+ survival mode
 * One way: find a task such as “what is the smallest piece of research I can do” relative to the project